Bachelor of Arts

 Honors College Research Project

 Piserchia, Caitlin A., "Dibe' Bikee' Deya: Following Sheep in Coal Country" (2015).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 191.

 © Copyright 2015 Caitlin A. Piserchia